DanielVelasco/Velasco_CSCI2270_FinalProject/README.md

 We wanted to design something that someone might use if it were developed more/refined, as of now its rudementary in a relative sense to what it could be.

 The predicate of the program was to allow employees of companies/organizaitons to review each other in an anonymous manner.
-For example this could prevent a tyrant boss/employee to perperaute his negative impact, while maintainng employee comfortability and security in the workplace etc.
+For example this could prevent a tyrant boss/employee to perperaute his negative impact.
+Employees opinions of one another could remain anonymous.
+It could ensure employee comfortability and security in the workplace etc.

 Could also improve efficiency/productivity etc Employee reviews, last controbutions are considered some of the criterion that this program uses that could improve employee efficiency/comfortability/security.